echeran/smile-of-murugan/webbook/chapter06.md

-is the first treatise on the conventions of the earliest bardic poetry of the *akam* genre written down at a time when the live bardic oral tradition of that poetry was already moribund: approximately between the 4th-6th Century A.D.1 The text of the *sūtras* is lucid, continuous and brief.
+is the first treatise on the conventions of the earliest bardic poetry of the *akam* genre written down at a time when the live bardic oral tradition of that poetry was already moribund: approximately between the 4th-6th Century A.D.[^bardic-oral-poetry] The text of the *sūtras* is lucid, continuous and brief.
 There are two parts in the grammar, one on *kaḷavu* (premarital or clandestine love), the other on *kaṟpu* (conjugal love).
 There are 33 *sūtras* in the first portion and *27* in the second.
 More prominence is given to *kaḷavu,* and hence the work has also been called *Kaḷaviyal.* The entire text has thus 60 *sūtras*.
-The 1 The age was now very different from the "bardic" age-Tamilnad went through a strong impact of Jaina and Buddhist moralizing, pessimistic trends, reflected in the didactic literature, and subsequently through the first impact of neo-Brahmanism reflected in early bhakti texts like the *Tirumurukāṟṟuppaṭai* and Kāraikkāl Ammaiyār's poems.

-88
-88
-THE THEORY OF “INTERIOR LANDSCAPE" commentary is ascribed to Nakkīrar, the son of the accountant of Maturai (*Maturai kaṇakkāyaṉār makaṇār* Nakkīrar).
+The commentary is ascribed to Nakkīrar, the son of the accountant of Maturai (*Maturai kaṇakkāyaṉār makaṇār* Nakkīrar).
 It is the first and earliest of the great prose commentaries which occupy so